Asone/SoundCloud_StreamCaster/README.md

 Is this legal ?
 -----------

-SoundJob should be considered as having a normal behavior regarding the user licence and developper licence if the script is used for personal purpose only.
+SoundCloud_StreamCaster should be considered as having a normal behavior regarding the user licence and developper licence if the script is used for personal purpose only.

 The script only downloads the songs available as streams so it does not override any particular protection.